-Contingent to the severity of the damaged disc injury, the first treatment choice would be physical therapy.
-The doctor might suggest other non-surgical treatments such as epidural steroid injections if the patient doesn’t respond to the former treatment.
+Contingent to the severity of common symptoms of the damaged disc injury, the first treatment choice would be physical therapy.
+The doctor might suggest other non-surgical treatments for pain relief, such as epidural steroid injections if the patient doesn’t respond to the former treatment.

 The last resort would be either a spinal fusion surgery where the doctor connects the two vertebrae with a bone-like material instead of the disc or Anterior Cervical Discectomy and Fusion (ACDF) surgery where the herniated discs are removed.

 Naturally, the claim’s worth if you receive physical or chiropractic treatment would be less than that of surgical procedures.

 Also, because herniated discs require prompt medical attention, the settlement will include all the expenses of your physical examination, Magnetic Resonance Imaging (MRI), Computerized Tomography (CT) scan, and everything that happened from the moment you stepped into the emergency room.